kevancress/MeasureIt_ARCH/docs/docs/prop_descriptions/linegroups.md

   ![image](images/ui-line-crease.jpg)

- * __Z Offset__: Tweaks the Line Group's Distance from the screen in Clip Space.
-Higher values move the Lines closer to the screen.
+ * __Z Offset__: Tweaks the Line Group's Distance from the camera in Clip Space.
+Higher values move the Lines closer to the camera.
    * This is useful for adjusting Line Groups that don't appear to be drawing correctly (Jagged Edges, etc.).
    * Making this value negative allows for the drawing of silhouettes.
 Higher values will move lines further backwards ![image](images/ui-z-offset.jpg)
  * __Extension__: Adds a slight over-extension to each line segment in this Line Group. ![image](images/ui-extension.jpg)